The Deities of the Aztecverse: A Living Pantheon

 The Lords of the Underworld: Mictlán

-The Aztecverse dives deep into the nine levels of the underworld, governed by the keepers of death.
+The Aztecverse descends into the nine levels of the underworld, governed by the keepers of death.

-Mictlantecuhtli & Mictecacihuatl: The King and Queen of Mictlán.
+Mictlantecuhtli & Mictecacíhuatl: The King and Queen of Mictlán.
 They oversee the transition of souls and the atmospheric dread of the deep earth.
+Death in Aztec cosmology was never a singular force.
+It took two.

 - Featured in: 9 Lords of Night, 13 Secret Cities.